 Not everything is perfect about a percolator coffee.
 Let’s talk about the drawbacks.

 There Is A Risk Of Over Extraction

 Over extraction and ending up with bitter coffee is more of a problem with traditional stovetop percolators.
 With an electric percolator, you might over brew the first few times once you get your settings for your own personal taste fixed.

 You need to keep a watchful eye on your stovetop percolator every time that you use it.
 With your electric percolator, just until you get to know your machine and its setting, then you are good to go.
 You set it to brew how you like your coffee and set it to keep your coffee warm.

 They Require Practice And Patience

-Following on from the above point percolators require a bit of time, patience and practice to get the brewing technique spot on and exactly as you like and love your coffee to be.
-Once you have it mastered you will be brewing strong, deep, flavorful coffee with it every single time.
+Following on from the above point, percolators require a bit of time, patience and practice getting the brewing technique spot on and exactly as you like and love your coffee to be.
+Once you have it mastered, you will be brewing strong, deep, flavorful coffee with it every single time.